 Cyprian Janczewski was educated by Adomas Mickevičius in Kaunas and Kražiai gymnasium, belong to secret society “Black brothers”.
 Later, for illegal activity was sentenced to death but sentence was changed to exile to Bobruisk.
 After returning from exile he was nobility marshal of Raseiniai district.
 Cyprian had two sons – Casimir and Edward (1846-1918).

 Professor Edward Glinka Janczewski was famous polish botanist.
 He was married to Jadwiga Szetkiewicz (1856-1941), the famous polish writer’s, Nobel prize winner Henryk Sienkiewicz wife’s sister.
 Jadwiga often invited to Blinstrubiškiai manor famous lithuanian poet Maironis.

-After Edward with wife moved to Krakow (Poland), his brother Casimirtook care of manor until death (1935).
+After Edward with wife moved to Krakow (Poland), his brother Casimir took care of manor until death (1935).
 After his death his son, also Casimir took care of manor.

 This Casimir Janczewski had two son – Henrik (married Sofia Kosakovskytė from Žeimiai) and Thadeus (married Irena from Kražiai).
 Janczewski family owned an manor until II World War.

-Henrik Janczewski remember that manor was wooden, built in 1740 (It is believed that the new estate was built in the old place by Boguslav Peter Blinstrub, a little earlier).
+Henrik Janczewski remember that manor was wooden, built in 1740 (It is believed that the new manor was built in the old place by Boguslav Peter Blinstrub, a little earlier).

 Manor’s main house was described by Janczewski’s in such way.
 Building had stone foundation.
 Both the front and the back of the building had a large porch with stairs.
 The building was horizontally covered with broad planed boards.
-The manor was poorly equipped and only in the 19th century.
-In the representative rooms, white tile stoves were built.
+The manor was poorly equipped and only in the 19th century, white tile stoves were built in representation rooms.
 In one room, an antique type high brick fireplace was built.
 In the representation rooms walls were artistic painted and other rooms were simply painted.

 Blinstrubiškiai now have large state owned retirement home which was established in the territory of the Blinstrubiškiai manor in 1946.
-In 1968-1970 old buildings were demolished and new buildings for 400 inhabitants has been built.
+In 1968 old buildings were demolished and new buildings for 400 inhabitants has been built.